python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONCPUCOUNT

-   If this variable is set to a positive integer, it will override override :func:`os.cpu_count`
+   If this variable is set to a positive integer, it overrides :func:`os.cpu_count`

    See also the :samp:`-X cpu_count={n}` command-line option.